hashicorp/terraform-plugin-go-contrib/.github/ISSUE_TEMPLATE/feature_request.md

 ### Proposal
 <!---
-If you have an idea for a way to address the problem via a change to terraform-plugin-go-patterns, please describe it below.
+If you have an idea for a way to address the problem via a change to terraform-plugin-go-contrib, please describe it below.

 In this section, it's helpful to include specific examples of how what you are suggesting might look like in configuration files, on the command line, or in